nathanasiou/weather-ML/README.md

 # Your New Favorite Weather Channel

-I implemented SARIMA to forecast precipitation in Madison, Wisconsin.
+Implementation of SARIMA to forecast precipitation in Madison, Wisconsin.

 Data: